selkhayri/UFOs/README.md

     ![filters](pics/filters.png)

-2. When a checkbox is checked, a text box appears with the caption, "Enter &lt;field&gt;", as follows:
+2. When a checkbox is checked, a text cell appears with the caption, "Enter &lt;field&gt;", as follows:

     ![filters_checked_2](pics/filters_checked_2.png)

-3. When a checkbox is unchecked, the corresponding text box is removed, as follows:
+3. When a checkbox is unchecked, the corresponding text cell is removed, as follows:

     ![](pics/filters_unchecked_1.png)